Adi Shankar (producer)

-Aditya Shankar (born 8 January 1985) is an Indian and American film producer, screenwriter, film director, television program creator, television showrunner, and occasional actor.
+Aditya Shankar (born 8 January 1985) is an Indian-American film producer, screenwriter, film director, television program creator, television showrunner, and occasional actor.

-In the 2010s he was best known for producing the Judge Dredd film Dredd, developing the animated series Castlevania, and for creating his "Bootleg Universe" series of fan films.
+In the 2010s he was best known for producing the Judge Dredd film Dredd, showrunning the animated series Castlevania, and for creating his "Bootleg Universe" series of fan films.
 In the 2020s, he became known for creating the Netflix series The Guardians of Justice, Captain Laserhawk: A Blood Dragon Remix, and Devil May Cry.

 He remains the youngest producer to have a number one film at the North American box office with the 2012 film The Grey.
 In 2014, Shankar ranked number 20 on GQ magazine's list of "Most Influential Global Indian Men".
 In 2010 he co-founded the production company 1984 Private Defense Contractors.

-Early life
+Early life and education

 Aditya Shankar was born in Kolkata, West Bengal, India, to a banking executive and an educator.
 His family spent his formative years relocating among Chennai, Mumbai, Hong Kong, and Singapore.
-He immigrated to Rhode Island, USA by himself at the age of 16 two days before 9/11.
+He immigrated to Rhode Island, USA by himself at the age of 16.
 Shankar studied communications, business, and theater at Northwestern University and graduated in June 2007.